 Oldham’s (Bambusa oldhamii)

 Another very popular variety, Oldham’s grows very tall and straight.
-A giant tropical bamboo, it clumps tightly but grows vigorously.
+A giant subtropical bamboo, it clumps tightly but grows vigorously.
+Poles commonly grow 50 or 60 feet tall.
+Despite being a tropical clumper, Oldham can withstand winter temperatures into the low 20s.

 Golden Bamboo (Phyllostachys aurea)